eerapheal/eerapheal/README.md

 - 👯 I’m looking to collaborate on **New projects**

-- 💬 Ask me about **HTML, CSS, JAVASCRIPT, REACT NEXTJS, BOOTSTRAP, TAILWINDCSS RUBY RUBY on RAILS EXPRESSJS NODEJS PRISMA POSTGRESQL MONGODB.**
+- 💬 Ask me about **HTML, CSS, JAVASCRIPT, REACT, REDUX NEXTJS, BOOTSTRAP, TAILWINDCSS RUBY RUBY on RAILS EXPRESSJS NODEJS, PRISMA ,POSTGRESQL AND MONGODB.**

 - 📫 How to reach me **Ekpenisiraphael@gmail.com**